vvela2022/daily-js-code-challenges/README.md

 To provide practice in class, many lessons are followed with post-lesson labs.
 And of course, there's project week, where students often feel they learn the most.

-To provide additional practice writing JavaScript functions to solve a specific task, you will be required to complete one code challenge per day during weeks: 1, 2, 4, 5, 7 & 8.
-Totaling 30 challenges.
+To provide additional practice writing JavaScript functions to solve a specific task, you will be encouraged to work on these challenges over time.

-These code challenges are considered deliverables, and thus 80% of them must be completed in combination with other deliverable homework/assignments in order to receive a Certificate of Completion.

-You may choose to do more than one per day, or none at all - just don't fall too far behind!

 ## Set Up